Open to all delegates. More information at: http://www.sig.org/working-councils

 - How to mitigate extended workforce supply chain risk and complexity by wrapping your program with a consistent compliance and engagement solution

-- The latest trends in digital transformation
+- How to understand the latest trends in governance

 Starting with the user in mind, Microsoft is automating and improving the procurement experience - delighting internal customers and providing greater agility to the business.
 In this session, the presenters will discuss how they are leveraging new tools and technologies, including robotic process automation, machine learning and machine intelligence to predictively and proactively support procurement customers.
 The goal: to know what procurement customers need to do before they need to do it - and use that knowledge to engage early and achieve the best possible procurement outcome for the business.